quisquous/cactbot/docs/LogGuide.md

 The **All** entry includes all the encounters in a zone and cannot be viewed.
 You must view individual encounters.

+The window that pops up has the text that triggers can be made against.
+This is usually the best way to search through and find the text that you want to make a trigger for.

 ### Importing an old fight

 Sometimes you have to close ACT, but you want to look at old fights.